LevBarash/DivDiff/README.md

 The routines are introduced in the paper:

-L. Gupta, L. Barash, I. Hen, Calculating the divided differences of the exponential function by addition and removal of inputs
+L. Gupta, L. Barash, I. Hen, Calculating the divided differences of the exponential function by addition and removal of inputs, Computer Physics Communications 254, 107385 (2020)

-This work is licensed under a Creative Commons Attribution 4.0 International License: http://creativecommons.org/licenses/by/4.0/
+The program is licensed under a Creative Commons Attribution 4.0 International License: http://creativecommons.org/licenses/by/4.0/